An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A: Multimessenger modeling

 However, we note that the isotropic EM cascade emission predicted by the accretion flare model alone cannot fully account for the microwave and far-infrared data points in Fig.~\ref{fig:spec} (specifically, the two red points below 0.1 eV).
 These features are likely attributable to non-thermal emission from the relativistic jet.
-To illustrate this possibility, we adopt a leptonic blazar blob model that reproduces these low-frequency data points without delving into model details.
-The gray dotted curve in Fig. \ref{fig:spec} shows the synchrotron and inverse Compton emission, obtained using the following parameters: $\Gamma=10$, $R_b'=10^{16}$ cm, $L_e'=3.5\times10^{44}~\rm erg~s^{-1}$, $s_b=2.3$, $\gamma_{e,\rm min}'=10$, $\gamma_{e,\rm max}'=10^3$, and $B'_b=5$ G.
+To illustrate this possibility, we adopt a leptonic blazar single-zone model that reproduces these low-frequency data points without delving into model details.
+The gray dotted curve in Fig. \ref{fig:spec} shows the synchrotron and inverse Compton emission, obtained {by fitting the far-infrared and archival X-ray data: {$\Gamma=10.8$, $R_b'=5\times10^{16}$ cm, $L_e'=5.0\times10^{43}~\rm erg~s^{-1}$, $s_b=2.3$, $\gamma_{e,\rm min}'=100$, $\gamma_{e,\rm max}'=1.4\times10^3$, and $B'_b=4.6$ G\footnote{{This parameter set represents only one possibility, given the loose constraints on the jet parameters.}}.} }